turbineweasel25/FramePack-Studio/README.md

 # FramePack w/Timestamped Prompt

+Still in the very very early stages of testing this but so far it seems to be alright.
+I don't think it will be able to break out of the limitations present when things stray too far from the original image but it can at least get some distinct actions in a distinct order.

 ## Example timestamped prompt:
 [0s-2s: The person stands still, looking at the camera] [2s-4s: The person raises both arms gracefully above their head] [4s-6s: The person does a gentle spin with arms extended] [6s: The person bows elegantly with a smile]